-It can also help prevent pressure sores, boost your mood, and improve physical and social functioning.
+Massage can also help prevent pressure sores, boost your mood, and improve physical and social functioning.

-While these studies are all promising, they’ve all been very small.
-Larger long-term studies are needed to fully understand the benefits of massage for MS. But none of these studies have found any major risks, so it’s worth trying if you’re interested.
+None of these studies have found any major risks, so it’s worth trying if you’re interested.

-According to the American Massage Therapy Association, Swedish massage is the most common type of massage.
+Swedish massage is the most common type of massage.
 It involves long, gliding strokes, kneading, and compression.
 It can also include shaking movements, deep movements using the thumbs or fingertips, and quick tapping of the muscles.

 Your massage therapist may also use reiki, a technique that uses a light, noninvasive touch.
 This may help to put you in a state of deep relaxation.
 Massage therapists can also create a peaceful atmosphere using lighting, music, and aromatherapy.